RobotecAI/rai/docs/manipulation.md

 ### OpenVLA fine-tuning and inference

-We integrated [openVLA](https://openvla.github.io/) model with O3DE Engine and ROS2 to efficiently evaluate the fine-tuning results on simulated robot.
-Our Robotic Arm Manipulation Demo is available [here](https://github.com/RobotecAI/rai-manipulation-demo).
+We integrated [openVLA](https://openvla.github.io/) model with O3DE and ROS 2.
+Our work on Robotic Arm Manipulation Demo is public and available [here](https://github.com/RobotecAI/rai-manipulation-demo).
 Instructions on how to run the demo will be released soon.

 ## Issues and challenges